Sunil-nith/Quiz-app-Api/README.md

 ## Usage

-* To run the Puppeteer automation script, follow these steps:
+* To run the Server, follow these steps:
 1. Navigate to the project directory:
 ```sh
    cd Quiz-app-Api
    ```

-2. Run the Puppeteer script:
+2. Run the Srever:
 ```sh
    npm start
    ```